 Whether you’re starting a new job, beginning your own business, going freelance full-time, experiencing unemployment, and/or any of the other career changes life throws at us, your HSA can stick with you no matter what.

 Look, we know a Health Savings Account (or, HSA) can be tricky to fully understand.
-For example, did you know an HSA is a checking account and not actually a savings account?

 The good news is all you really need to know is what it does, not what it is.
 And what an HSA does is act as the most powerful and underutilized form of savings out there (FSAs don’t even compare—see our chart on this below.)
 How?
 Well, your money goes in tax-free, comes out tax-free (on qualified medical expenses, of course) and can be invested tax-free (yes, three tax-frees!)
 And whether you’re saving for retirement, health care needs, or maximizing your investments, your HSA belongs to one person: YOU.